actck/ejbca-docker-nginx/README.md

       - ./nginx/conf/ejbca.conf:/etc/nginx/conf.d/ejbca.conf
       - ./nginx/certs:/etc/nginx/certs/
       - /run/docker.sock:/var/run/docker.sock:ro
     ports:
       - 80:80
       - 443:443
     restart: always
     networks:
       - proxy-bridge
       - ejbca-bridge

 networks:
   database-bridge:
     driver: bridge
   ejbca-bridge:
     driver: bridge
-  proxy-bride:
+  proxy-bridge:
     driver: bridge
 ```

 </details>

-What change between old docker-compose and the new one for NGINX
+What changes between old docker-compose and the new one for NGINX

 - For the ejbca-node1 service:
   - addedd PROXY_HTTP_BIND=0.0.0.0 to the environment block to inform ejbca that there is a proxy as frontend
   - removed the ports block as it should not open the port to the outside world

-- Added NGINX code block
+- Added NGINX service code block
 - added nginx conf to proxypass to the container
 - Added a network for NGINX